Should You Build an Emergency Fund or Pay Off Debt?

 You don’t have an emergency fund

-Why should creating an emergency fund be a top priority?
-Emergency funds help you avoid taking out high-interest debt (such as revolving credit card balances and payday loans) when you need money for an immediate expense.
-For example, if your car breaks down and requires an expensive repair, it’s best to pay in cash rather than taking out debt that you have to pay interest on.
+Why is creating an emergency fund a top priority?
+Emergency savings help you cover a surprise expense without taking out high-interest debt.
+For example, if your car breaks down, it’s best to pay for the repair with cash rather than taking out debt that you’ll need to pay interest on.

 Emergency funds also help keep you afloat during greater periods of distress.
-If you suddenly lose employment and aren’t bringing in any income, you’ll have a safety net to help pay necessary monthly expenses, such as rent and utilities.
-Paying these bills helps you avoid fees, eviction, car repossession and utility disconnection.
+If you suddenly lose your job, you’ll have a safety net to help pay monthly expenses, such as rent and utilities.
+An emergency fund can help you avoid consequences like eviction, car repossession and utility disconnection.

 You only have ‘good’ debt that doesn’t drain your finances

-Debt that you utilize to help finance appreciating assets, such as a mortgage for a home purchase, is considered good debt.
+Debt that covers appreciating assets, such as a mortgage for a home purchase, is considered good debt.
 Some types of good debt include:

 - Mortgage debt